 - Providing comprehensive oversight of the City’s budget and fiscal condition; ensuring transparency and accountability in setting prevailing wage and vigorously enforcing prevailing wage and living wage laws;

 - and so much more!

 Scott M. Stringer, our city of New York Comptroller, has spent his career in public service fighting to ensure that every New Yorker has an equal opportunity to make it in our City.
 Mr. Stringer has been a champion for policies like a $15 minimum wage, affordable housing, and has worked to strengthen the City’s fiscal health, and promoted open, transparent government.

 The H.E.S.
-Food Pantry operates by appointment only and ID is required for pick-up.
+Food Pantry operates by appointment only and an ID is required for pick-up.

 In partnership with Met Council, all meals provided are Kosher certified.

 SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM